gotgit/gotgit/en.rst

 Bad support.

-* Logs may work if setting i18n.commitEncoding, i18n.logOutputEncoding, but some other tools linke TortoiseGit can not show log properly.
+* Logs may work if setting i18n.commitEncoding, i18n.logOutputEncoding, but some other tools like TortoiseGit can not show log properly.
 * Filenames can not use Chinese, because characters in tree object are encode in zh_CN.GBK, not UTF-8.

 3.4.5        Using SSH protocol                    [58]